jamesbontempo/btreemap/README.md

 ### BTreeMap.lowest

-Returns the lowest key in the `BTreeMap`.
+Returns the lowest key in the `BTreeMap`, or `undefined` if the map is empty.

 ### BTreeMap.highest

-Returns the highest key in the `BTreeMap`.
+Returns the highest key in the `BTreeMap`, or `undefined` if the map is empty.

 ### BTreeMap.order